 Project Schedule and Budget Control

-Course Information
+Course content

 Introduction to Project Management

-• Reviewing project management concepts and frameworks
+• Reviewing project management concepts and frameworks.

 Scope Management